Taking care of traffic tickets. This page is also available en Español .

 The court may refer your case to collections and add an additional $300.00 civil assessment if you fail to pay your fines on time.
 State law allows the court to also charge you with a misdemeanor and suspend your driving privilege.

 Methods of Payment -

 - Mail the payment (check or money order, do not mail cash) to the Traffic Processing Center address and make the payment payable to the “SLO Superior Court.”

 - Write your docket number on the check or money order.
-Your docket number can be found at the top right-hand corner of your courtesy bail notice directly under the print date.
+Your case number can be found at the top right-hand corner of your courtesy bail notice directly under the print date.

-- If you do not have the court's docket number, you may write your citation number on your payment.
+- If you do not have the court's case number, you may write your citation number on your payment.